-Figure 8 plots the precision for the sound techniques.
-We manually verified that sendIntent is never invoked reflectively in any app.
-IFC+INT has perfect precision for 4 apps that use reflection for control flow but not data flow - data returned from reflective calls is not sent to a sensitive sink and no sensitive information is passed as an argument to a reflective method call.
+IFC+INT has perfect precision for AbstractArt, MultiPicture, PrimitiveFTP, and RemoteKeyboard, because these apps use reflection for control flow but not data flow - data returned from reflective calls is not sent to a sensitive sink and no sensitive information is passed as an argument to a reflective method call.
 For the other 6 apps, IFC+INT is more precise than IFC, but still reports flows that cannot happen at run time.
 For these apps, the reflection resolver is needed to reach 100% precision as reported by IFC+INT+RR.
 The results confirm that both techniques, reflection resolution and intent analysis, are necessary and that they are complementary and synergistic.